andrescosta/jobico-cloud/README.md

   - **Trace**: This dashboard displays information from Loki(logs), Tempo(traces), and Prometheus(metrics) correlated by a Trace ID and associated to a service call.
   - **Pg**: It displays the information collected by the **Prometheus Postgres Exporter**.

-  Grafana can be accessed from here: [https://grafana.jobico.org/](https://grafana.jobico.org/)
+  Grafana can be accessed from here: [https://grafana.jobico.local/](https://grafana.jobico.local/)
 - [Dashboard](https://github.com/kubernetes/dashboard): A general purpose, web-based UI for Kubernetes clusters.
 It allows to manage applications running in the cluster.
-It can be accessed from here: [https://dashboard.jobico.org](https://dashboard.jobico.org)
+It can be accessed from here: [https://dashboard.jobico.local](https://dashboard.jobico.local)
 - [CloudNativePG](https://github.com/cloudnative-pg/cloudnative-pg): CloudNativePG is an operator that covers the full lifecycle of a highly available PostgreSQL database cluster with a primary/standby architecture, using native streaming replication.
 - [ZITADEL](https://github.com/zitadel/zitadel): Identity management service that implements several standards like OpenID Connect and SAML.
-The dashboard is accessible here: [http://id.jobico.org/](http://id.jobico.org/)
+The dashboard is accessible here: [http://id.jobico.local/](http://id.jobico.local/)
 - [Tekton](https://tekton.dev/): It is an open-source framework for creating CI/CD systems, allowing developers to build, test, and deploy across cloud providers and on-premise systems.
-The dashboard is accessible here: [https://cd.jobico.org/](https://cd.jobico.org/)
+The dashboard is accessible here: [https://cd.jobico.local/](https://cd.jobico.local/)
 - [ArgoCD](https://argoproj.github.io/cd/): Declarative continuous delivery with a fully-loaded UI.
-The dashboard is accessible here: [https://argocd.jobico.org/](https://argocd.jobico.org/)
+The dashboard is accessible here: [https://argocd.jobico.local/](https://argocd.jobico.local/)

 ### Disabling Enhacements

 To omit the deployment of an extension, when a cluster is built using command line, create a file named **disabled** in its directory.
 This simple step ensures that the specified extension(add-on or service) will not be deployed, allowing you to customize the cluster setup according to your needs.

-## Jobico.org
+## jobico.local

 ### DNS

 The cluster deploys CoreDNS for internal DNS resolution and [k8s_gateway](https://github.com/ori-edge/k8s_gateway) for external DNS resolution.
-It designates **jobico.org** as the primary domain for all subdomains corresponding to services that expose functionality externally.
+It designates **jobico.local** as the primary domain for all subdomains corresponding to services that expose functionality externally.
-On local machines, you can configure the DNS server at **192.168.122.23** to handle all domains within jobico.org.
+On local machines, you can configure the DNS server at **192.168.122.23** to handle all domains within jobico.local.
 One method to achieve this is by implementing Split DNS.
 Numerous tutorials are available [online](https://www.google.com/search?q=split+dns+linux) that can guide you through this setup.

 ### Certificate

-A common certificate for all services exposed in **jobico.org** is generated and signed by the cluster's CA. After creating the cluster, you can install the cluster's CA on Linux using the [CLI](#installing-the-ca).
+A common certificate for all services exposed in **jobico.local** is generated and signed by the cluster's CA. After creating the cluster, you can install the cluster's CA on Linux using the [CLI](#installing-the-ca).

 ## Management